What Information We Collect

 - Device Type

 - Language of the website

 - Email (in hashed form)

 Mediavine Partners (companies listed below with whom Mediavine shares data) may also use this data to link to other end user information the partner has independently collected to deliver targeted advertisements.
 Mediavine Partners may also separately collect data about end users from other sources, such as advertising IDs or pixels, and link that data to data collected from Mediavine publishers in order to provide interest-based advertising across your online experience, including devices, browsers and apps.
 This data includes usage data, cookie information, device information, information about interactions between users and advertisements and websites, geolocation data, traffic data, and information about a visitor’s referral source to a particular website.
 Mediavine Partners may also create unique IDs to create audience segments, which are used to provide targeted advertising.

 If you would like more information about this practice and to know your choices to opt-in or opt-out of this data collection, please visit National Advertising Initiative opt out page.
 You may also visit Digital Advertising Alliance website and Network Advertising Initiative website to learn more information about interest-based advertising.
 You may download the AppChoices app at Digital Advertising Alliance’s AppChoices app to opt out in connection with mobile apps, or use the platform controls on your mobile device to opt out.

-When user ratings are enabled, we store a cookie that contains the rating you have given to a particular recipe.
+When user ratings are enabled, we store a WPRM_User_Voted_%recipe% cookie (with %recipe% the ID of the recipe) that contains the rating you have given to a particular recipe.
 This cookie is used as one of the measures to prevent rating spam.
 Additionally, we store the IP address upon voting.
 Again, this is used as one of the measures to prevent rating spam.

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.